 “You hear a lot of your friends and peers say, ‘Oh, I don’t want to do what my family did,’” he said.
 “But continuing what my family does just felt like the right thing to do.”

 Even though he’s following a family tradition by pursuing pharmacy, he is taking a different approach to the field.
-Eric is particularly passionate about working in a hospital setting — a departure from the generations of community pharmacists in his family.
+Eric is particularly passionate about working in a hospital setting.

 Because he already had experience working in a retail setting and was seeking a different work environment, Hartsfield said he was eager to explore other ways he could study pharmacy.